JasonCasperson/Final_Project_UTAUSTIN/README.md

 ![Real Estate Market](images/prices-1536x879.jpg)

 The real estate market has experienced significant fluctuations between 2021 and 2023.
-To gain insights into the influence of external factors on home prices, we have conducted an analysis focused on U.S. housing prices and local weather patterns.
+To gain insights into the influence of external factors on home prices, we have conducted an analysis focused on U.S. housing prices on the east coast.
 This analysis aims to identify potential correlations between housing prices and various features, providing a valuable tool for homebuyers, sellers, and real estate professionals, particularly those interested in the East Coast market.

 Our approach involves leveraging data analysis and machine learning techniques, specifically Principal Component Analysis (PCA), K-Means Clustering, regression models, and later, Random Forest.
-It's important to note that due to the project's two-week timeframe, our analysis primarily focuses on weather factors within selected zip codes.
+It's important to note that due to the project's two-week timeframe, our analysis primarily focuses on selected zip codes.
 Therefore, long-term accuracy may vary.

 ## Tools and Technologies